 Our varieties all grew well in the region.
 We concluded the dual sugar/popping variety produced a substandard syrup and will not trial that variety again.
 We had a problem with stem lodging on the Sand Mountain variety on three of the plots, even though the plots were mostly protected and high winds were generally not a problem during the growing season.
 We determined that this stem lodging likely resulted from high fertility of the soil and close plant spacing, which produced heavy vertical growth of tall, thin stalks; we will plant a shorter variety in Year 2 and thin plants to 12″ spacing in an effort to increase stalk size and strength.

 On three sites, the seeds were in the ground the first week of June.
-On the Palmer farm, wet conditions caused late planting (approximately July 1), and although the varieties used (1810 and 2308) had shorter maturity dates, harvest was delayed until mid-October and some cane was not pressed due to time and weather constraints.
+On the Palmer farm, wet conditions caused late planting (approximately July 1), and although the varieties used (1810 and 2308) had shorter maturity dates, harvest was delayed until mid-October and much of the cane was not pressed due to time and weather constraints.
 Palmer farm used a corn binder but had difficulty with tall grass (foxtail) clogging up the cutter.
 It still required several persons to gather and stack the cane and cut off the seedheads.